Equity Market Recap

 Newsflow and Market Performance

-In the current environment, instead of a short term 1-year view, we feel it best to take a 3-year view as the economy and corporate earnings will likely have normalize within that timeframe.
+In the current environment, it would be best to take a 3-year view as the economy and earnings will potentially have been normalized by then.